 Everything we do revolves around nourishing the gut microbiome.
-Our principles and values are based on baking to improve the way we feel, which ties in to our seven core principles.
-The reason we chose these as our core principles is because I followed apply the research of quite a newly established discipline called nutritional psychiatry.
-My degree in psychology, and what I am now learning from nutritional psychiatry builds on this foundation.
+Our principles and values are based on baking to improve the way we feel, which ties in to our bread protocol and our core principles.
+The reason we chose these as our core principles is because I follow and apply the research of a relatively newly established discipline called nutritional psychiatry, which also ties in with my degree in psychology.

 Our aim has always been to foster an inclusive community.
-Ours in an international multi disciplinary team and we work across the board with everyone from medical professionals to home bakers.
+Ours is an international, multi-disciplinary team, and we work across the board with everyone from medical professionals to home bakers.
 Our approach is to promote inclusivity and work towards improving health across the entire industry.
 This is really important because communities can sometimes be limited to just the people who live in your local area.
-Bakers are a global community and we cross every strata of the industry, from domestic bakers through to industrial breadmakers.
+Bakers are a global community and we cross every strata of the industry, from domestic bakers through to industrial bread-makers.
 I think this is crucial to understanding that supporting all bakers is an extension of the meaning of bread.
-It is about sharing, because sourdough is not the privilege of the middle-class hipster.
-Our commitment to inclusivity, equality and community covers all aspects and all levels of every single part of the breadmaking and baking industry.
-And I simply won’t tolerate any form of exclusivity.
-Knowledge about sourdough needs to be shared and our bread making systems need to be challenge to improve the bread that we feed people.
-We already have the microbes, the wild yeast and the bacteria – they’re on our hands, in the air that we breathe, in the soil outside our front doors, and on the living flour that we bake with.
+It is about sharing, because sourdough is not the sole preserve of the privileged, middle-class hipster.
+Our commitment to inclusivity, equality and community covers all aspects and all levels of every single part of the bread-making and baking industry.
+As the founder of the Sourdough School, I made a decision many years ago that I simply won’t tolerate any form of exclusivity.
+Knowledge about sourdough needs to be shared, and our bread-making systems need to be challenged to improve the bread that we feed people.
+We already have the microbes, the wild yeast and the bacteria – they’re on our hands, in the air that we breathe, in the soil outside our front doors, and on the living flour with which we bake.
 Nobody owns sourdough, and this fact is very much at the base of our philosophies of inclusivity and equality.

 Honesty and integrity

-When it comes to writing about nutrition and digestibility of bread, we don’t oversimplify the science.
+When it comes to writing about Lifestyle Medicine and nutrition and digestibility of bread, we don’t oversimplify the science.
 Science that is not applied is useless, so instead, we try to explain it fully, using glossary terms and plain English, and provide information as to why the science is important and how it applies to our everyday baking.
-We make available freely a huge library of resources through our glossary, our articles and features, and our database, where bakers, club members and students are able to explore the research, learn more and enjoy that process of learning.
+We make available, free of change, a huge library of resources through our glossary, our articles and features, and our database of more than 600 studies and resources, where bakers, club members and students are able to explore the research, learn more and enjoy the process of learning.